6 Charged In Best Buy Mass Thefts, Over $26K Of Merchandise Stolen

 The tipster provided Wright’s address on Dupont Avenue in Minneapolis, and when officers arrived, they saw a Ford Edge with Florida license plates in the driveway.
 The complaint states that the car was involved in the thefts, and it was towed.

-Wright came out while the car was being told, and admitted that she was at the scene, but denied personally stealing anything.
+Wright came out while the car was being towed, and she admitted that she was at the scene of the thefts, but denied personally stealing anything.
 She denied being a ringleader, and said people had met at a gas station and decided to do the thefts together.

-Officers conducted a search warrant on the car and found an anti-theft device inside.
+Officers executed a search warrant on the car and found an anti-theft device inside.

 “This brazen act by an organized group shocked those who witnessed it first-hand as well as the retail community and law-abiding shoppers who were out making purchases ahead of the busy holiday season,” said Ramsey County Attorney John Choi.
 “Bringing these individuals to justice sends a message that this type of activity will not be tolerated.
 Our thanks go out to our partners in law enforcement for their hard work in unraveling this complex investigation.”